 Looking at any web address, there are a series of words and letters seperated by periods

 What we care about here is the

 www.google.ca, are all sites on

 google.ca.
-We know this because the last blocks of the address before the forward slash (
+We know this because the last parts of the address before the forward slash (

 reddit.com is owned by Reddit inc, and

 reddit.ca isn't owned by anyone, and could be purchased by anyone.
 This means someone could purchase

 reddit.ca and build a page that looks like a login page for